MikeSiganos/mikesiganos.github.io/README.md

  If you're interested in working together or have any professional questions, feel free to reach me out at [mike@projectjet.gr](mailto:mike@projectjet.gr).

-## ©️ Copyright
+## ⚖️ Copyright

-© 2025 Mike Siganos.
+©️ 2025 Mike Siganos.
 All rights reserved.

 ![License: All Rights Reserved](https://img.shields.io/badge/License-All%20Rights%20Reserved-red)